eMahtab/java-projects/simple-grpc-example/README.md

 # Simple gRPC server and client

+**This example was tested with JDK 17, but it should work fine with JDK 8 and above.**

 ## Prerequisite : Download protoc to compile .proto files and generate code
 Download the **_compatible_** protoc from the https://github.com/protocolbuffers/protobuf/releases, _depending on your machine download linux-x86_64.zip or osx-x86_64.zip or win64.zip bundle of protoc._